-We're not sure exactly when Chicago became so pie-crazed, but we don't care—the past few years have been an embarrassment of riches when it comes to our favorite dessert.
-Whether it's rich chocolate pies by the slice from Bang Bang Pie Shop, perfect renditions of pecan pie at Shaw's Crab House or decadent peanut butter pie from Bub City, here's where to go for a terrific slice.
+We're not sure exactly when Chicago became so pie-crazed, but we don't care—the past few years have been an embarrassment of riches when it comes to our favorite bakery treat.
+And you can find some of the best desserts in the city in all kinds of places, whether it's pecan pie at one of the best seafood restaurants (we're looking at you, Shaw's Crab House), rich chocolate pies by the slice from Bang Bang Pie Shop or decadent peanut butter pie from Bub City.
+Whether it's for Thanksgiving dinner or just an average day, here's where to go for the best pies in Chicago.

 RECOMMENDED: Best Chicago restaurants

 Former fine dining pastry chef Paula Haney made a name for her pies at farmers’ markets and coffee shops.
 Now she sells seasonal creations (from strawberry-rhubarb in spring to apple and pumpkin in fall) and signatures (like her incomparable banana-cream), along with Metropolis coffee, at her tiny, retro pie shop.
 The pies are, in a word, extraordinary.

 David and Megan Miller's (Bang Bang Pie Shop) millhouse and bakery is, unsurprisingly, serving up some of the best pies around.
 Since they're milling grains in-house, that means pies like a bay leaf–laced pumpkin with graham crust, a sweet-tart cranberry apple with a vegetarian crust that uses coconut instead of lard, and creamy butterscotch pie with oat cookie crust.